Tom Eisenberg

 Tom (Thomas) Eisenberg

-I am an assistant professor of economics in the Lerner College of Business and Economics at the University of Delaware, having recently completed my PhD at Cornell University.
+I am an assistant professor of economics in the Lerner College of Business and Economics at the University of Delaware.
 My areas of interest are Industrial Organization, Environmental and Energy Economics, and Applied Econometrics.
-My current work focuses on the interaction of electricity policy, firm dynamics, and emissions in China.
+My work focuses on coal policy in China and the United States, as well as collusion in international markets.

 Here is a link to my CV